 We define 19 first-order glacier regions drawn mostly from Radić and Hock (2010), with some minor modifications (Figure 1; Table 2).
-We further subdivide the first-order regions into second-order regions, of which there are 89 in total.
+We further subdivide the first-order regions into second-order regions, of which there are 91 in total.

-The region outlines have changed slightly between RGI versions, for example, to avoid that glaciers are split between two regions or to make further analyses more convenient.
+The region outlines have changed slightly between RGI versions, for example, to avoid the splitting of glaciers between two regions or to make further analyses more convenient.

-Compared to RGI3.2, in RGI4.0 the following minor adaptations have been made: Region 10-01, North Asia (North), has been extended slightly to the west for better visibility of glaciers in the Polar Urals.
-Region 11-02, formerly the Pyrenees and Apennines, has been enlarged and renamed Southern and Eastern Europe.
-First-order regions 10, North Asia, and 11, Central Europe, have been enlarged accordingly.
+In RGI 5.0, the boundary between regions 01 (Alaska) and 02 (Western Canada and US) has been refined, and in region 10 (North Asia), the four second-order regions have become six regions conforming with those described by Earl and Gardner (2016).
+In RGI 4.0, region 10-01, North Asia (North), was extended slightly to the west for better visibility of glaciers in the Polar Urals.
+Region 11-02, formerly the Pyrenees and Apennines, was enlarged and renamed Southern and Eastern Europe.
+First-order regions 10, North Asia, and 11, Central Europe, were enlarged accordingly.